Boarding Schools for Boys in Wichita, Kansas…

 Accepting Boys from Wichita, Kansas, Safe Harbor is Boarding School in Florida with Non-Stop Education

 At Safe Harbor, practical knowledge holds as much weight as academic knowledge.
-Besides all aspects of boating and seamanship, we give vocational training in several topics, including woodworking, scuba diving, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical work.
+Besides all aspects of boating and seamanship, we give vocational training in several topics, including woodworking, boat refurbishing, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical work.

 Normal high school classes run year-round and can be accelerated, letting students catch up wherever they may have fallen behind academically.
 Boys who graduate Safe Harbor receive a Florida high school diploma, and a lot of them continue their education at colleges of their choice.